Penify-dev/penify-docs/docs/penify-cli-detailed-usage.md

 ### Authentication Requirement

 This feature requires authentication with a Penify account.
-Run `penifycli login` before using documentation features.
+Run `penify login` before using documentation features.

 ## Configuration Settings